Yogesh1234567/tats-sexybeast/README.md

 # tats-sexybeast
-this repository is for MCCc ollege.
+this repository is for MCCc College.
+I AM STUDYING FOSS AND BHUMIKA MAM IS TEACHING US.